iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 ```plaintext
 Backup path: ./backup/2021-03-07T18-24-06-iota-wallet-backup-wallet.stronghold
 ```
+Alternatively, you can create a copy of the `wallet.stronghold` file and use it as seed backup.
+This can be achieved by a daily _cronjob_, _rsync_ or _scp_ with a datetime suffix for example.

 ## Restore database
-The process of restoring underlying database via `wallet.rs` can be described as follows:
+To restore a database via `wallet.rs`, you will need to:
-* create new empty database with a password (without mnemonic [seed])
+1. Create new empty database with a password (without mnemonic seed)
-* import all accounts from the file that has been backed up earlier
+2. Import all accounts from the file that has been backed up earlier

+The following example restores a secured backup file:

 ```python
 # Copyright 2020 IOTA Stiftung